 Maybe I am preaching to the converted here but if you are trying to garden on a tight budget, as I am, but still want a beautiful and productive space, without breaking the bank, then you have to think outside the box and consider your options.

-One of the greatest savings you could possibly make, is to sow all your vegetable and flower requirements from seed.
-You can usually find an ‘economy’ range of seeds in most stores that sell gardening supplies, although in general, garden centres only sell branded seeds, which are three times more expensive.
+One of the greatest savings you could possibly make is to sow all your vegetable and flower requirements from seed.
+You can usually find an ‘economy’ range of seeds in most stores that sell gardening supplies, although in general, garden centers only sell branded seeds, which are three times more expensive.
 Also at the end of the gardening season keep an eye out for shops selling off their surplus seed – I have been known to pick up seed for 75% off the original price – a bargain in anyone’s book!

-Use those Out-of-Date Seeds
+Use Up those Out-of-Date Seeds

 Often a ‘sow before’ date is printed on the packet, which is usually only a couple of years.
 But it is in the seed company’s interest to give you a short life date – after all, they want you to buy more seeds.
 In my experience most seeds keep going for several years – lettuce is an example of this – you can still get a 50% germination after six years, and peas and tomatoes even germinate after nine or ten as long as you keep them cool and dry.

-Go easy with the Seeds
+Go Easy with the Seeds

 My best advice is not to over-sow – a generous sprinkling of seed over a seed tray means that a lot of seed is wasted.
-Either sowing very thinly, or better still, sowing single seeds into modules, will help your seed go a lot further, and keep down your work load by not having to thin out and waste little seedlings.
+Either sowing very thinly, or better still, sowing single seeds into modules, will help your seed go a lot further, and keep down your workload by not having to thin out and waste little seedlings.

 Then when you make out your seed list the following year you will probably find that you hardly need to buy any more.
 This is what happened to me this year I had so much seed left over from last year that I could complete my seed buying for under £10 which has to be a bonus.

-Save your own Seeds
+Save Your Own Seeds

 Saving seed from your own plants especially the pea and bean family – costs nothing at all – simply let the pods dry out on the plant, shuck them from the pods and keep in paper envelopes till the following year – easy peasy!
-When leeks go to seed and produce lovely flower heads you will find tiny leeklets growing from them which you can remove and plant out, when the flower heads dry tie a bag over the top and leave in place till the seeds fall out.
+When leeks go to seed and produce lovely flower heads you will find tiny leeks growing from them which you can remove and plant out, when the flower heads dry tie a bag over the top and leave in place till the seeds fall out.

 Or you can just cut the leeks off at ground level instead of digging them up to use – and you will find that they re-grow – you can cut them several times.
 I am still using leek plants from last year using this method.

-Recycled Pots & Seed Trays
+Recycled Pots and Seed Trays

-Plastic fruit punnets and meat packaging from supermarkets also make excellent containers or lids to cover your seedlings early in the year, as are one litre pop bottles.
+Plastic fruit punnets and meat packaging from supermarkets also make excellent containers or lids to cover your seedlings early in the year, as are one-liter pop bottles.
 When cut in half they make excellent mini-greenhouses for your plants.

-Plant in old buckets
+Plant in Old Buckets

 Large clear plastic bags split down the sides make excellent cloches or as a covering to warm up the soil before planting, and potting compost bags turned inside out can be used to line window boxes and hanging baskets.

-Elaine has been growing her own food for more years than she cares to remember – she made a life-changing decision twenty five years ago to leave her secretarial job and set up a smallholding which also included a large kitchen garden.To find out more please visit Elaine at her blog, A Woman of the Soil.
+Elaine has been growing her own food for more years than she cares to remember – she made a life-changing decision twenty-five years ago to leave her secretarial job and set up a smallholding which also included a large kitchen garden.To find out more please visit Elaine at her blog, A Woman of the Soil.